Raptyyy/rapty_ac_vr_guide/README.md

 3. Install SteamVR from Steam
 4. Install Windows Mixed Reality for SteamVR from Steam
 5. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
-6. Try launching the game in singleplayer and see if everything works.

 ### Pimax headsets
 1. Make sure your headset is connected to your PC
 2. Install PiTool
 3. Install SteamVR from Steam
 4. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
-5. Try launching the game in singleplayer and see if everything works.

 ## 3. Setting up Custom Shaders Patch (CSP)
 1. In Content Manager go to Settings > Custom Shader Patch